 - Music/piano instructor Greg Schreiner has performed and produced a show called Hollywood Revisited for many years.
 The pandemic put a crashing halt to that, but a scheduled performance

 at the Annenberg Theatre in Palm Springs, in conjunction with Modernism Week, found new life online.
-The show was taped in a local theatre in Hollywood and you can now watch it online right here!
+The show was taped in a local theatre in Hollywood.

 - Nervous to take a half-day exam with a 50 percent pass/fail rate, Cheryl Ward, SMCFoundation’s Director of Development, earned her CFRE (Certified Fundraising Executive) credential.
 She qualified to sit for the exam based on funds raised, years in the